Posted: June 18, 2021

 Seniors who stay socially connected benefit from improved health and emotional well-being.
 At Clermont Park, our award-winning community focuses on the social, intellectual, physical and spiritual growth of residents.
 We are focused on supporting residents as they keep their retirement and lives moving forward through the Clermont Park College of Creative Life, a series of classes provided free to residents and team members.

 Serving residents in the Denver area since 1972, Clermont Park is a Life Plan Community offering multiple levels of services and care under the same roof.
-Learn more about our residents and their experiences here.
+Learn more about our residents and their experiences finding purpose in retirement here.